splunk/cloud-datamodel-security-research/README.md

 If the data is not showing up, confirm that the provided conf files are properly deployed.
 They may need to be moved into an app <code>local<code> directory to take precedence over existing directives

 Make sure the indexes containing your cloud_infrastructure data are searchable by default, or add the indexes to the definition for the eventtypes as necessary

+If data is not properly mapped, consider making edits to the lines provided in props.conf

 # To Do's
 * Further testing/refinement of extractions and mappings